 Wendy developed her deep passion for chamber music after studying with the Philadelphia String Quartet, the Lafayette Quartet, and the Apple Hill Quartet.
 While studying at the Lionel Hampton School of Music, she fell in love with jazz and improvisation and went on to study with jazz-violinist Randy Sabien.
 She joined his swing band Rhythm and Bows achieving acclaim in the Midwest and performing as invited guest artists at the International Jazz Educators Conference in 2012.
 Wendy has also studied improvisation with Christian Howes (jazz violin) at the Creative Strings Workshop in Ohio.

 Wendy has toured nationally with rock/blues bands, performs and records as a freelance musician in the Twin Cities, and incorporates “alternative” violin styles into her Suzuki curriculum.
-Currently, you can find Wendy onstage performing with Charanga Tropical, a nine-piece salsa ensemble, and Rogue Tango, a 4-piece band that plays a blend of tango, jazz, rumba, and flamenco music.
-Wendy makes her home in Northeast Minneapolis where she enjoys running, cooking spicy meals, listening and dancing to music, watching stand-up comedians on Netflix, and playing Backgammon.
+Currently, you can find Wendy onstage performing every Sunday with Rogue Tango, a 4-piece band that plays a blend of tango, jazz, rumba, and flamenco music.
+Wendy makes her home on Cathedral Hill in Saint Paul where she enjoys running, drinking coffee on the patio, listening to records, and playing music with her partner, Django.